 The voice of Finnish employees in Brussels from the beginning of EU membership

 The Finnish trade union representation has been based in Brussels since 1995.
 FinUnions celebrated its anniversary in 2020, when it was 25 years since the office was founded.
 But the EU integration of employees began much earlier.
+This year FinUnions is celebrating its 30th anniversary.

-25 years in Brussels defending wage-earners
+In Brussels defending wage-earners

 You can read FinUnions’ history book written by Seppo Tamminen, a Finnish reasearcher, in Finnish online.
 We also have the pleasure of publishing a summary in English prepared by Kari Tapiola, former Deputy Director-General of the ILO, who as International Affairs Director of SAK participated in the process from 1988 to 1996.
 The summary is found in English here.